mahireddy1318/Assignment-Mahesh-Reddy/README.md

 # Assignment-Mahesh-Reddy
 ### Metrics Description
-0.Splitted given Data into Train-70%, Validation-20%, Test-10% ratio.
+0.Splitted given Data into Train-70%, Validation-20%, Test-10% ratio, use george_test_dataset with 2 classes i.e george and no_george.
 1. Tried with SGD optimizer / with and without using data Augmentation/ Using weight He/Kaiming initialization, Train with 35 Epochs with using Early Stopping by patience = 3, but i got around 70% accuracy
 2. When i tried with ADAM optimizer with and without Augmentations/Using weight He/Kaiming initialization, Train with 35 Epochs with using Early Stopping by patience = 3.
 3. Finally i choose Model with ADAM and without augmentations and without any Pre- weight initializer.
 Because it gives more F1score over accuracy.
 Others give quite high accuracy not F1 score.